EngBaz/Similarity-Question-Detection/Readme.md

 - https://arxiv.org/pdf/1907.01041.pdf
 - https://aclanthology.org/P19-1465/

-and these githubs repositories:
+and these Github repositories:
 - https://github.com/YuriyGuts/kaggle-quora-question-pairs

 ## Details of the used approach:
 Our approach involves preprocessing the question pairs, extracting features, developing a BERT-based model for similarity prediction as well as a classical machine learning model, evaluating its performance using metrics, and iteratively improving the model based on error analysis.
 More details in the report joined to this repository.

-## Installing dependencies:
+## Installing Dependencies:

 #### Conda envs :